 I was born in 1954, into the era of transistor radios, when Grandad would sit at the backyard picnic table with his radio and a Drewrys Beer, the one with the Canadian Mountie on the can.
 I thought the Mountie must be listening too, as the tinny little radio crackled with the play of the game, delivering it into hot, late summer afternoons.
 I remember Tiger Stadium, the 1968 season, and Grandad fighting back tears that same year when my parents told him he had grown too frail to sit through a game downtown.
 He died two years later.
 For several seasons, I continued to commune with him, whispering the results after games and glancing up at the sky, the way we sometimes do with dead people.

 From girlhood then, the Detroit Tigers were my team but I did not prove as faithful as my grandfather.
 I didn’t mean to be unfaithful.
 It’s just that thirty years ago, I married a Brit and moved from Michigan to London, after which first the Tigers, and gradually baseball itself faded from my thoughts.

 At the start of 2012, before the old year’s Christmas decorations had been put away, unfaithfulness finally knocked at my door, bringing my already ailing marriage to a crashing end.
-Lies, cheating, bitter words.
-Indoor fireworks to match Fourth of July at the ballpark.
+Bitter words, indoor fireworks to match Fourth of July at the ballpark.
 Followed by the back and forth of futile phone calls, then when those dwindled, by pacing the kitchen floor late into the night, lights out, pausing only to stare out the back window at our empty yard.
-Sometimes I sat down beside the dog on her mat, burying my face in her big furry neck, hoping for some kind of comfort there.
+Sometimes I sat down beside the dog on her mat, burying my face in her big furry neck, finding comfort there.